 About the Summer Startup Track

 Summer Startup Track (SST) fosters a culture of innovation and entrepreneurship for rising second-year Columbia Business School students who are dedicated to advancing their ventures over the summer.
-The program provides tailored mentorship, a network of peers, talks with industry leaders, and the opportunity to win a $10,000 grant (taxable*) at the end of the summer.
+The program provides tailored mentorship, a network of peers, talks with industry leaders, and the opportunity to win one of up to five $10,000 grants (taxable*) at the end of the summer.